 After this period I formed a band called U-Boat, which eventually sank without trace!!
 Then I did a Spiders album with the other half of the Bowie rhythm section, Trevor Bolder.

 Since then Ive had numerous musical adventures including Dexys Midnight Runners, Art Garfunkel, one off projects with Paul McCartney, Edgar Winter.

-July 2006: Just finished an ablum with Gillian Glover, produced by Tom Wilcox.
-Album will be released in April 2007 followed by short tour in April, album called 'Red Handed'.
+July 2006: Did an album with Gillian Glover, produced by Tom Wilcox.
+Album was released in April 2007 followed by short tour in April, album called 'Red Handed'.

 February 2007: Finished drum album, recorded it in LA with sons Nick and Dan.
 It's called Future Primitive and we're called 3-D. Guess world fusion best sums it up, with drum & bass, hip hop, funk, latin and tribal influences.
 About to start rehearsals for the 'live' show.
 Hope to be gigging soon, will keep you info'd.
 Check out our sounds and dvd 'The Making of Future Primitive' at www.3Dproject.co.uk.

 Holy Holy which originated with the following guys in 2013 ( Steve Norman, James Stevenson, Paul Cuddeford, Malcolm Doherty, Hannah Berridge Ronson, Lisa Ronson, Maggi Ronson, Elizabeth Westwood, Paul Fryer, Tracie Hunter, David Donley, Rod Melvin, Clem Burke) for Latitude Festival decided to play a set in September dedicated to Bowie's The Man Who Sold The World (TMWSTW) as it was never played live before.